wp-plugins/i-relate/readme.txt

 **Automatic Installation**

 1. Visit 'Plugins > Add New'
-2. Search for 'Relate IT'
+2. Search for 'i Relate'
-3. Activate Relate IT from your Plugins page and the plugin gets in action.
+3. Activate i Relate from your Plugins page and the plugin gets in action.

 **From WordPress.org**

-1. Download Relate IT.
+1. Download i Relate.
-2. Upload the 'Relate IT' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'i Relate' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate Relate IT from your Plugins page and the plugin gets in action.
+3. Activate i relate from your Plugins page and the plugin gets in action.

 == Frequently Asked Questions ==